PreferredAI/cornac/tutorials/add_metric.md

         raise NotImplementedError()
 ```

-Next, we need to implement the ``compute()`` function of our class, as well as provide the necessary comments that will be automatically transformed into documentation using [Sphinx](http://www.sphinx-doc.org/en/master/).
+Next, we need to implement the ``compute()`` function, as well as provide the necessary comments that will be automatically transformed into documentation by [Sphinx](http://www.sphinx-doc.org/en/master/).
 Here is an implementation example:
 ```python
 def compute(self, gt_ratings, pd_ratings, weights=None, **kwargs):
     """Compute Mean Absolute Error.